sta-363-s20/website/content/policies.md

 #### Study Sessions

-* Our TA will host study sessions on Monday evenings
+* Our TA will host study sessions on Monday evenings 7-9p in Manchester 122

 Please also make use of my office hours - I am here to help you learn!